-3. Program Narrative
+2. Program Narrative

-The program narrative should not exceed 25 doubled-spaced pages in 12-point font with 1-inch margins and must include six separate sections: Project Abstract, Problem Statement, Goals and Objectives, Project Design and Implementation Plan, Capabilities and Competencies, and Plans for Measuring Progress and Outcomes.
-The connections between and among each of these sections must be clearly delineated.
-For example, the goals and objectives must derive directly from the problems to be addressed.
-Similarly, the project design section must clearly explain how the program's structure and activities will accomplish the goals and objectives identified in the previous section.
+The program narrative should not exceed 20 double-spaced pages, in 12-point font with 1inch margins, and must include 6 separate sections: Program Abstract (not counted in the 20-page limitation), Description of the Issue, Program Goals and Objectives, Program Design and Implementation Plan, Professional Capability and Competencies, and Plan for Collecting the Data Required for this Solicitation's Performance Measures.
+Each section is described below.
 If the program narrative fails to comply with these length-related restrictions, OVC may consider such noncompliance in peer review and in final award decisions.

-The following sections should be included as part of the program narrative4:
+The following sections should be included as part of the program narrative8:

 a.
-Statement of the Problem
+Description of the Issue